NaturalizerINA/AndroidNumberSeparator/README.md

-# Simple Number Separator
+# Android Number Separator
-The Simple Number Separator is the lightweight library for separate number with coma in android or dot or dynamically by your locale device.
+The Android Number Separator is the lightweight library for separate number with coma in android or dot or dynamically by your locale device.

 ## Getting Started
 Make sure your internet connection was on